Wilhelm-Ferdinand Galland: Group commander and death

 In the late afternoon on 4 July, RAF North American B-25 Mitchell bombers attacked Amiens.
 To counter this attack, Jagdfliegerführer 2, among other units, dispatched II.
 Gruppe of JG 26 headed by Galland.
 The Gruppe claimed four aerial victories over the escorting fighters, including a Spitfire shot down by Galland, for the loss of one pilot killed in action.
 On 9 July, Galland had just been promoted to Major (major), and claimed another Spitfire shot down.
 This combat occurred over Boulogne and was in defense of "Ramrod" 127.
 RAF Y-stations recorded the communications of this encounter.
 Both sides claimed one aerial victory each with no aircraft lost on either side.
 Galland shot down two Republic P-47 Thunderbolt fighters from the 78th Fighter Group on 14 July.
 The first was claimed northwest of Hesdin, the second 10–15 km west of Étaples.
 The next day, he accounted for another P-47 and a "Boston" bomber, both claimed over or near the Somme Estuary.
 On 30 July 1943, the day marked the end of "Blitz Week", the USAAF targeted the Fieseler aircraft manufacturing factories located in Kassel.
 To counter this attack, Luftflotte 3 (3rd Air Fleet) dispatched eleven fighter groups, among them II.
-Gruppe of JG 26 lead by Galland.
+Gruppe of JG 26 led by Galland.
 On this mission, Galland claimed a B-17 bomber shot down east of Apeldoorn.
 On 12 August, the USAAF flew bombing missions against the Ruhr and Rheine area.
 In defense of this attack, Galland claimed his last aerial victory, a B-17 bomber.
 This claim in the vicinity of Siegburg was in fact an Herausschuss (separation shot)—a severely damaged heavy bomber forced to separate from its combat box which was counted as an aerial victory.

 Galland was killed in action on 17 August 1943 during the Schweinfurt-Regensburg mission, shot down in his Fw 190 A-6 (Werknummer 530125—factory number) 5 km west of Maastricht.
 Unteroffizier Heinz Gomann, Galland's wingman on this mission, had yelled out a warning too late.
 Galland disappeared after the first P-47 attack.
 His body, still in his aircraft, was found two months later north of Liège.
 II.
 Gruppe took off on a bomber intercept mission and engaged the B-17 bomber formation but the German aircraft were intercepted by escorting P-47 fighters from the 56th Fighter Group, USAAF, under command of Colonel Hubert Zemke.
 It is assumed that Galland was shot down by the American fighter pilot Walker "Bud" Mahurin of the 56th Fighter Group.
 Galland was temporarily succeeded by Hauptmann Johannes Naumann until Oberstleutnant Johannes Seifert took command on II.
 Gruppe on 9 September.